Bricktech2000/Notes/notes/problematic-practice.md

 ## switching from indirect to direct questions

-> Before AIDS was understood, scientists investigated if KS was associated with a new virus and could it be cured? — Gefen
+> Before AIDS was understood, scientists investigated if KS was associated with a new virus and could it be cured? &mdash; Gefen

 could be rewritten as

-> Before AIDS was understood, scientists investigated whether KS was associated with a new virus and if it could be cured. — Gefen
+> Before AIDS was understood, scientists investigated whether KS was associated with a new virus and if it could be cured. &mdash; Gefen